himmAllRight/himmAllRight-source/content/post/selecting-charmeleons-upgrades.md

 <a href="../../img/posts/selecting-charmeleon-upgrades/gpu_box.jpeg"><img alt="rx550 box" src="../../img/posts/selecting-charmeleon-upgrades/gpu_box.jpeg" style="max-width: 100%;"/></a>
 <div class="caption">Second GPU: RX 550 4GB</div>

-* With a MB that supported iommu I wanted to get a smaller gpu that I could use for host graphics if I got VFIO working.
-* I heard that both the rx550 and 1030gt were good, and were sub $100
+With a MB that better supported iommu, I wanted to get a smaller gpu that I could use for host machine graphics.
+I read that rx550 and 1030gt were both good, sub $100 gpus often used for the host.

-    * I wasn't thrilled about using a nvida cpu, particularly the one that would be the linux host, but I loved how small it was
-    * However the 550 seemed to have slightly more power, was amd, and well rated.
+I wasn't thrilled about using a nvida gpu on a linux host, but I loved how small it was (although that could translate more fan moise).
+In comparison, the 550 seemed to be slightly more powerful, was amd, and well rated.
+In fact, I had read several gpu passthrough guides using the rx550 and passing through a rx580 (my current gpu).
+I purchased the 550.
-    * I had actually considered the 550 when I first built charmeleon, but ended up picking the rx550.
-    * This time, I picked the rx550 to pair with my rx580.
-        * I had actually read several gpu passthrough guides using this exact pairing so I guessed it was a safe bet.

 **TLDR:** I wanted an easier time with VFIO GPU passthrough.
 Having a second card for the host or a second VM makes this easier.
 The rx550 is a common card